Let Me In (film)

-Let Me In is a 2010 romantic horror film written and directed by Matt Reeves and starring Kodi Smit-McPhee, Chloë Grace Moretz, Elias Koteas, and Richard Jenkins.
-It is a remake of the 2008 Swedish film Let the Right One In.
-The film tells the story of a bullied 12-year-old boy who befriends and develops a romantic relationship with a female child vampire in Los Alamos, New Mexico, during the early 1980s.
+Let Me In is a 2010 romantic horror film written and directed by Matt Reeves.
+It is a remake of the 2008 Swedish film Let the Right One In, which was based on the 2004 novel of the same name by John Ajvide Lindqvist.
+The film stars Kodi Smit-McPhee, Chloë Grace Moretz, Elias Koteas, and Richard Jenkins.
+The plot follows a bullied 12-year-old boy who befriends and develops a romantic relationship with a child vampire girl in Los Alamos, New Mexico, during the early 1980s.

-Interest in producing an English-language version of Let the Right One In began in 2007 shortly before it was released to audiences.
-In 2008, Hammer Films acquired the rights for the English adaptation and initially offered Tomas Alfredson, the director of the Swedish film, the opportunity to direct, which he declined.
+Interest in producing an English-language version of Let the Right One In began in 2007, shortly before the Swedish film was released.
+In 2008, Hammer Films acquired the rights for the English adaptation and initially offered Tomas Alfredson, the director of the original film, the opportunity to direct, which he declined.
 Reeves was then signed to direct and write the screenplay.
-Reeves made several changes for the English version such as altering the setting from Stockholm to New Mexico and renaming the lead characters.
+Reeves made several changes for the English version, such as altering the setting from Stockholm to Los Alamos and renaming the lead characters.
 The film's producers stated that their intent was to keep the plot similar to the original, yet make it more accessible to a wider audience.
-Principal photography began in early November 2009, and concluded in January 2010.
-The film's budget was estimated to be $20million.
+Principal photography began in early November 2009 and concluded in January 2010.

-Let Me In premiered at the Toronto International Film Festival on September 13, 2010, and was released in North America on October 1, 2010.
-The film was placed on several critics' top ten list.
-Many critics noted it as a rare Hollywood remake which stayed true to the original, while others criticized it for being too derivative of the Swedish film.
-The film earned $24million in box office revenue worldwide, of which $12million was earned in the United States and Canada.
-Moretz won several awards for her performance with critics praising the on-screen chemistry with her co-star, Smit-McPhee.
-Let Me In was released on DVD and Blu-ray in North America on February 1, 2011, and in the UK on March 14, 2011.
-An official comic book miniseries prequel titled Let Me In: Crossroads was released after the film which establishes the back-story of Abby and ends where the theatrical film begins.
+Let Me In premiered at the 2010 Toronto International Film Festival on September 13, 2010, and was released in the United States on October 1, by Overture Films, and in the United Kingdom on November 5, by Icon Film Distribution.
+The film received positive reviews from critics, being placed on several top ten lists of best films of the year.
+Many critics noted it as a rare English-language remake which stayed true to the original, while others criticized it for being too derivative of the Swedish film.
+It earned $27 million worldwide against a production budget of $20 million.